"What Is a Karambit?"

 Karambit: The Basics

-The karambit is a rather remarkable multi-use knife designed for user safety, precision and efficiency in any task.
-It has a curved or hooked blade, an ergonomic handle and typically least one safety ring.
+The karambit is a remarkable multi-use knife designed for user safety, precision, and efficiency.
+It has a curved or hooked blade, an ergonomic handle, and typically least one safety ring.
 The forebearer of the modern karambit first surfaced in Indonesia during the 11th century as a farming tool and utility blade.
 Due to Indonesia's thriving trade industry, the karambit quickly spread throughout Southeast Asia.
-While it originated in Indonesia, it has strong roots in Malaysia and the Philippines.
-The design of the knife may vary slightly depending on the exact geographic origin, but a karambit will always have an arcing blade and offer its user functionality far beyond that provided by a straight blade.
-Traditionally, the karambit's design is based on a tiger's claw.
+Despite its Indonesian origin, it developed strong roots in Malaysia and the Philippines.
+The knife's design may vary slightly depending on the exact geographic origin, but a karambit will always have an arcing blade.
+Additionally, a karambit will always offer its user functionality far beyond that provided by a straight blade.
+Traditionally, the karambit's design is based on the shape and curve of a tiger's claw.
 As such, the blade should be optimized for tearing, ripping and slicing.

 The karambit's curved blade was originally valued for its precision and stability in use.
 It is also prized for its suitability for every challenge, job or task set before its carrier, including combative use or self-defense applications.
 In battle, the blade's arc offers the ability to fluidly attack and counter in a single motion and to change directions of movement with ease.
 It also allows striking from multiple lines of attack at once, even if you can’t see the angle in question because it’s behind your opponent.
 The design readily enables hooking, trapping and otherwise manipulating your adversary’s position, limbs and direction of force.
 This creates a combative advantages for the fighter with the karambit.
 Additionally, many karambits have multiple cutting surfaces or edges arranged in various configurations, each of which provides distinct advantages and benefits for both utility and tactical use.